-Additionally, as identified in Note 1 above, the investments of the scheme are managed by Funds SA.
+Additionally, as identified in Note 1 (b) above, the investments of the scheme are managed by Funds SA.
 Funds SA, in turn, is committed to risk management and maintains a rigorous and proactive approach to identifying and managing investment risk, including the risks associated with climate change.
-Funds SA has developed a Climate Change Position Statement and Climate Risk Response Plan to support its approach in this area.
-Please refer to the Funds SA website for further detail.
+Funds SA has developed a Climate Change Position Statement, Climate Risk Response Plan and Climate Report to support its approach in this area.
+Please refer to the Funds SA website for further details.

-3) Defined benefit member liabilities
+3. Defined benefit member liabilities